arminbiere/reticode/README.md

 ReTI-Code
 ---------

-A simple enulator for the ReTI processor.
+A simple emulator for the ReTI processor.

 - `asreti` assembler (ReTI assembler into ReTI code)
 - `decbin` decodes binary (code/data) into hexadecimal